inverse/personal-site/_posts/2019-11-24-flashing-custom-firmware-on-a-gosund-sp111.md

 | `RX`   | `TX`   |
 | `TX`   | `RX`   |

-This table describes the way in which you should connect the devise to the FTDI.
+This table outlines the way in which you should connect the plug to the FTDI adaptor.

 ![Gosund SP111 open atached](/assets/img/posts/gosund-sp111-open-attached.jpg)